 - Tru Vu Drive-in (Delta)

-Colorado may not be known for the abundance of fruit it grows, but the state is certainly proud of the peaches that come from the fruitful farms in Palisade.
-Found along Colorado’s Western Slope, near Grand Junction, Palisade is home to numerous farms, orchards, and vineyards that grow everything from wine-producing grapes to the juiciest peaches in the state.
+Colorado may not be known for the abundance of fruit it grows, but we are certainly proud of the peaches that come from the bountiful farms in Palisade.
+Found along the Western Slope near Grand Junction, the town is home to numerous farms, orchards, and vineyards that grow everything from wine-producing grapes to the juiciest peaches around.

 The entire harvest season runs from late June to early October.
-While you can purchase Palisade peaches from almost any grocery store in the state or at your local farmer’s market, one of the best ways is to pick your own.
-Choose from over 30 farms in the area, where you can schedule a time to come stroll the fields and pick your own peaches.
+While you can purchase Palisade peaches from almost any grocery store or at your local farmer’s market, one of the most memorable ways is to pick your own.
+Choose from over 30 farms in the area, where you can schedule a time to stroll the fields and find the perfect peaches.

-Celebrate every year with the Palisade Peach Festival.
-The annual festival hosts numerous local vendors, live music, and of course all the peaches you could ever want.
+Running for over 50 years, celebrate the annual harvest season with the Palisade Peach Festival.
+The peach party hosts numerous local vendors, live music, a car show, a parade, and of course all the juicy fruit you could ever want.

 Start planning your vacation at one of these Colorado National Parks: